 I didn’t want people to associate me with that.

-Each of those statements might create evidence showing lack of requisite intent.
-This could raise a problem for each of them, if they can even get around other roadblocks they have encountered in their applications.
+Each of those statements might create evidence showing a lack of requisite intent.
+This could raise a problem for each of them if they can even get around other roadblocks they have encountered in their applications.